 We shall occasionally analyze excerpts of documentary films, or recent news coverage where available.
 Current affairs, such as an international crisis, will be discussed even where this postpones part of the syllabus.

-Behavior: you are expected to comply with the HC Honor Code and with specific rules placed on our Requirements page above.
+You are expected to comply with the HC Honor Code [read College's statement, August 2009, of procedure for violations] and with specific rules of decorum placed on our Requirements page.
+You are also expected to comply with Huntingdon College's Code of Classroom Conduct, August 2009.

 Faculty at Huntingdon College make every effort to accommodate unique and special needs of students with respect to speech, hearing, vision, seating, or other possible adaptions.
 Please notify the Disability Services Intake Coordinator, Ms. Camilla Irvin, as soon as possible of requested accommodations.